BrentTB/QuantumScript/README.md

 The code above takes in a number in the command line and prints 'Prime' or 'Not Prime' if the number is prime.

-\_Note: Due to recursion limits, this code can only find primes until 3769
+_Note: Due to recursion limits, this code can currently only find primes until about 3700_

 ## Future Planned Additions